exercism/haskell/docs/INSTALLATION.md

 ### Other editors

 See the [HLS documentation on editor configuration][hls-editor-config].
-You might need to install HSL manually.
+You might need to install HLS manually.
 To do so, simply run `ghcup install hls`.